henry2004y/vlasiator_manual/menu2.md

 * Can I switch the orders of commands?
 * Are the commands case-sensitive, e.g. `Outflow`, `outflow`?
-* Can change the normalizations?
+* Can I change the normalizations?
+For example, I may want 1D cells of unit length 1, and fixed dt and velocity.
 * Urgent need to describe all the available options for each command.
 * I am curious about this `proton_` syntax for many tags.
 Is it a common pattern for all the available commands?
+* How to restart a run?

 ### General